JahnTech/webmethods-is-jt_excel/README.md

 You can install `JT_Excel` in two ways.

-- There will be releases that come as a `ZIP` file and must be install in the traditional way.
+- There will be releases that come as a `ZIP` file and must be installed in the traditional way.
 That means copying it into `$IS_HOME/replicate/inbound` and then invoking `Package Management / Install Inbound Release`.
 - For people who want to be on the bleeding edge, you can always just clone or download the Git repository into your workspace and then work with it like a developer.
-For any environment other than DEVELOPMENT this is not recommended.
+For any environment other than DEVELOPMENT this is not recommended, though.

 ## Samples

 There is also a test package (`JT_ExcelTest`) that additionally serves as a sample package.
-Please browse its services to get see how things are done.
+Please browse its services to see how things are done.

 ## Built-in services